 Disney+ ticks all the boxes you'd expect from a modern-day streaming TV service.
-It's a shame that it offers no significant evolution to what we've seen from Netflix, Apple TV+, Stan or Foxtel Now, but that should hardly count against it.
-What may put people off is the small amount of exclusive, new content at launch, and the overall tonal decision to omit Disney's significant number of mature/adult-orientated movies and TV shows altogether.
-Yet, what remains is a very healthy launch line-up of over 800 properties, the vast majority of which could be considered enjoyable to excellent.
-While the price point is exceptional, especially given the generous family sharing, simultaneous stream and 4K/Dolby Atmos resolution that price includes.
+It's a shame it offers no significant evolution to what we've seen from Netflix, Apple TV+, Stan or Foxtel Now, but that should hardly count against it.
+What may put people off is the relatively small amount of exclusive, new content – although as of 2021 that's starting to improve.
+And while initially the overall tonal decision to omit Disney's mature/adult-orientated movies and TV shows worked against it, the arrival of the Star channel has rectified that concern.
+With the addition of Star, the Disney+ library has shifted from great to excellent and offers something for everyone.
+The new price point is a bit rich considering there's still a huge reliance on legacy content, but given the generous family sharing, simultaneous stream and 4K/Dolby Atmos resolution, it remains good value.

 When it launched in the United States, Disney+ found 10 million subscribers in the first 24 hours and no shortage of server issues.
-A week later, on 19 November 2019, the anticipated streaming TV service has landed in Australia.
-Can it find similar success Down Under?
-Will it find similar problems?
-And how does it compare to Australia's own streaming TV giants like Foxtel Now, Stan and Netflix?
+A week later, on 19 November 2019, the anticipated streaming TV service landed in Australia.
+It found similar success.
+As of the start of 2021, Disney+ boasts 86 million subscribers worldwide.

 As a company, Disney needs no introduction.
-It's huge – like Dumbo's ears, Donald's temper, Han Solo's ego, Hulk's biceps and Homer's love of donuts.
+It's huge – like Dumbo's ears, Donald's temper, Han Solo's ego, Hulk's biceps and Homer's love of doughnuts.

 You know the brands.
 Star Wars, Pixar, Marvel, Mickey Mouse, The Simpsons, National Geographic, Toy Story… we could go on.
 And on.
 And on.
-To date, they've been spread out across the gamut of Australian TV streaming services.
+Prior to 2019, they had been spread out across the gamut of Australian TV streaming services.
 You could find them on Netflix, Stan and Foxtel, for a while.
 Then they would rotate providers and then rotate back.